 - New Zealand

-Got questions or queries about Yale-NUS?
-Our team in Admissions & Financial Aid are more than happy to assist you, contact any of them using their information below!
+Have questions about Yale-NUS?
+Our team in Admissions & Financial Aid is more than happy to assist you.
+Contact any of them using their information below!

-Anglo-Chinese JC, Dunman High School, Yishun Innova JC, Ngee Ann Polytechnic, Chatsworth International, Chinese International, Hillside World Academy, Stamford American International School
+Anglo-Chinese JC, ACS Independent, Dunman High School, Yishun Innova JC, Ngee Ann Polytechnic, Chatsworth International School, Hillside World Academy, Stamford American International School, International Community School of Singapore

-National JC, Temasek JC, River Valley High School, Singapore Sports School, Republic Polytechnic, Australian International School, GEMS World Academy, ISS International School, Singapore American School
+National JC, Temasek JC, River Valley High School, Singapore Sports School, Republic Polytechnic, GEMS World Academy, ISS International School, Singapore American School, Singapore Korean International School